znuny/Survey/doc/en/config.md

 Defines the amount in hours a ticket has to be closed to trigger the sending of a survey, ( 0 means send immediately after close ).
-Note: delayed survey sending is done by the OTRS Daemon, prior activation of `Daemon::SchedulerCronTaskManager::Task###SurveyRequestsSend` setting.
+Note: delayed survey sending is done by the Znuny Daemon, prior activation of `Daemon::SchedulerCronTaskManager::Task###SurveyRequestsSend` setting.